 If this drug combination does not result in an abortion, the woman is offered a surgical procedure to terminate her pregnancy.

-Focus on the Family's Physicians Resource Council has considered the available information about mifepristone reversal and acknowledges that while progesterone treatments such as outlined in the Annals of Pharmacotherapy article represents an off-label use of this drug, this treatment poses little or no risk to the mother or the baby she is carrying, and could potentially save the life of an unborn child if given in a timely manner.
+Focus on the Family's Physicians Resource Council has considered the available information about mifepristone reversal and acknowledges that while progesterone treatments such as outlined in the research articles referenced above represent an off-label use of this drug, this treatment poses little or no risk to the mother or the baby she is carrying, and could potentially save the life of an unborn child if given in a timely manner.
 It's not known whether exposure to mifepristone early in pregnancy could potentially cause defects that might be noted at birth or later in life, though limited case reports thus far have not noted such abnormalities.

-That said, yes, it may be possible for mifepristone to be blocked or prevented from causing an abortion, although there is no guaranteed outcome for the treatment.
+That said, yes, it is possible for mifepristone to be blocked or prevented from causing an abortion, although there is no guaranteed outcome for the treatment.
 Time, however, is of the essence – so your friend should not wait to act.

 While the first order of business should be making the call necessary to save her pre-born baby's life, if she would like to talk with someone about her situation, we would be happy for her to call Focus on the Family's Counseling department.
 Both the phone call and the consultation are free-of-charge.
 Our counselors can also put you or your friend in touch with a pregnancy care center or a medical professional who can provide further information.